rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

   end
 ```

-And refactor the methods we have to use it
+And refactor the methods we have to use it:

 ```ruby
   def validate(params)